VincentGammill/stoplight_openweathermap/README.md

-# git-learning
+# OpenWeatherMap API
-A place for me to learn how git works
+A repository for me to use to learn how to use the Stoplight.io UI to build an OpenAPI spec.